Monday, May 18, 2026

 and save us with humility.

-she will inspire our epic poetry.
+She will inspire our epic poetry.

 Scott's "Ode to Teaneck," displayed in the library garden